SharePoint/sp-dev-docs/docs/business-apps/power-automate/sharepoint-connector-actions-triggers.md

 ### Get attachments

 Returns the list of attachments for the specified list item.
 To get to the contents of the file, add a **Get attachment content** step, and use the **File identifier** property returned by this action.

+### Get changes for an item or a file (properties only)

+Gets all the columns or file properties changed since and until a specified time interval.
+To get all the columns changed when an item or a file is modified:
+- Use the _when an item or file is modified_ trigger.
+- Use the _Trigger Window Start Token_ & _Trigger Window End Token_ outputs from the trigger to infer what columnns changed since last time flow checked for item or file updates.

+> [!NOTE]
+> - The list or library should have Versioning configured in order to infer what columns or properties got modified since last change.
+> - Only column changes are suported for lists and libraries.
+> - File content changes are not supported.

 ### Get file content